mkieblesz/local-workspace/README.md

 ### Cms fixtures

-This step is necessary to run some services, mainly to serve landing pages which are stored in cms.
+This step is necessary to run some services, mainly to serve landing pages which are stored in cms database.

 To do that export cloud foundry username which is your email and password.
 This is necessary to login to cloud foundry directory-cms-dev app in directory-dev space to create dump.